evanp/haproxy/README.md

 This is the URL to use when checking with the back-end servers.
 Default is "/" but if that's a heavyweight system or it doesn't exist, then change it to something better.

+## TIMEOUT_CONNECT

+How long to wait on a server connection before moving on to the next one.
+Use suffixes "us", "ms", "s", "m", "h", "d" for microseconds, milliseconds, seconds, minutes, hours and days respectively.
+If you don't use a suffix, defaults to milliseconds.
+Default is "5s" (five seconds).

+## TIMEOUT_CLIENT

+How long to wait on a request to complete before giving up.
+Time span as with TIMEOUT_CONNECT.
+Default is "50s" (fifty seconds).

+## TIMEOUT_SERVER

+How long to wait on a response to complete before giving up.
+Time span as with TIMEOUT_CONNECT.
+Default is "50s" (fifty seconds).